josephsharon07/WEATHERWI/README.md

 You have now successfully set up and accessed the WEATHERWI IoT Weather and Environment Monitoring System.
 You can monitor real-time and historical environmental data through the provided web page.

-If you encounter any issues or have questions, feel free to reach out for support.
-Enjoy using the system!